Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bentley Park among the top 25% of areas assessed nationwide

 Bentley Park has recorded approximately 76 residential properties granted approval annually over the past five financial years, totalling 383 homes.
-In FY2025-26 so far, 9 approvals have been recorded.
-On average, 1.9 new residents arrive per year for each new home approved between FY2020-21 and FY2024-25.
-The average construction cost value of new dwellings is $287,000.
+As of FY-26, 11 approvals have been recorded.
+On average, 1.9 new residents arrive per year for each new home built between FY-21 and FY-25.
+The average construction cost value of new dwellings is $287,000, reflecting more affordable housing options compared to regional norms.

 Frequently Asked Questions - Development